CrazedDoggo/google-homepage/README.md

 WebDev using both OSSU and P1XT.
 I will be uploading my projects and storing what I've learned to add to my portfolio site once it is created.

 Overall, this was a warmup and a refresher for HTML/CSS.
+You can view the live site [here](https://crazeddoggo.github.io/google-homepage/).